 PGE enters into financial agreements, and purchase and sale agreements involving physical delivery of, both power and natural gas that include indemnification provisions relating to certain claims or liabilities that may arise relating to the transactions contemplated by these agreements.
 Generally, a maximum obligation is not explicitly stated in the indemnification provisions and, therefore, the overall maximum amount of the obligation under such indemnifications cannot be reasonably estimated.
-PGE periodically evaluates the likelihood of incurring costs under such indemnities based on the Company's historical experience and the evaluation of the specific indemnities.
-As of December 31, 2020, management believes the likelihood is remote that PGE would be required to perform under such indemnification provisions or otherwise incur any significant losses with respect to such indemnities.
+PGE periodically evaluates the likelihood of incurring costs under such indemnifies based on the Company's historical experience and the evaluation of the specific indemnification provisions or otherwise incur any significant losses with respect to such indemnifies.
 The Company has not recorded any liability on the consolidated balance sheets with respect to these indemnities.